section-engineering-education/engineering-education/content/articles/model-explanation-with-dalex/index.md

 ![Final model](/engineering-education/model-explanation-with-dalex/final-model.png)

 It shows all the initialized steps and the algorithm that trains the model.
-Let's get the accuracy score of this model:
+Let us get the accuracy score of this model:

 ### Accuracy score
 Use this code to get the accuracy score: